Toloka/docs/en/guide/concepts/adjust.md

 {% note info %}

-If there are too few suitable Tolokers after setting up the filters, then the dash will be indicated in the **Speed** and **Quality** fields.
+If there are too few Tolokers who match the filters, the platform will display no values in the **Speed** and **Quality** fields replacing them with dashes.

 {% endnote %}